mrhappyma/DGuides/leave-a-server.md

 ---
-description: Get rid of a pesky server you don't want anymore
+description: Get rid of a pesky server you don't want anymore.
+More platforms coming soon.
 ---

 # 🚪 Leave a Server